 In-Kind Contributions - Donated goods and use of facilities are recorded at fair value at the date of receipt.
 Donated services are recorded only if specific professional expertise is provided or the services are for constructing a fixed asset, in accordance with U.S. GAAP.
-In-kind contributions during 2016 represent donated use of facility and donated food, beverages and clothing for the annual golf event.
+In-kind contributions during 2017 and 2016 represent donated use of facility and donated food, beverages and clothing for fundraising events.